 October 29, 2020, 10:00am - class 1093 Bikram 90 - I actually maintained my silence in today's Silent 90 class.

 October 30, 2020, 10:00am - class 1094 Intermediate Series - The Intermediate Series typically has two sets of Salute to the Gods and Goddesses, Surya Namaskar, and Chandra Namaskar, and one set of every posture that follows.
 I added a second set of Awkward - a flow of all three postures - and Phoenix as the second set of Eagle.
 I also did two sets of Rabbit.
 "That was so nice, we'll do it twice," I said.

 November 1, 2020, 10:00am - class 1095 Bikram 90 - Today's class emphasized the stretch in every posture.
 "Hit the pose, hold it, and we'll work on the details of the stretch," I said.
 We added Bridge Pose toward the end of class.

 The results of the IYSF International Yoga Championship were released and I was ranked number 6 in the entire world.
 Initially, I wanted to enter this championship next year, but I found inspiration from my fellow Jedi Fight Club trainees to enter it this year instead.
-Five Jedis competed this year and we all placed in the top 14.
+Five Jedis competed this year and we all placed near the top.
 I don't think I could've asked for anything more this year - 4th in the Northeast Regional, 7th in the USA, and now 6th in the world.
 I am very grateful for my meteoric rise in this highly competitive sport and it was nice to see how well my yoga compared to the champions who win every year.